Simon Potter simon.potter@auckland.ac.nz and

 integer suffix is not required. gridSVG provides an

-option for enabling this process, uniqueNames
+option for enabling this process, uniqueNames,

-by default.
+which is TRUE by default.
 In the case when this

-it is possible to produce
+parameter is FALSE it is possible to produce

 valid SVG without the addition of any integer